-Nut trees are grown on millions of acres in over 145 countries creating a worldwide nut production industry that grows pecan, almond, walnut, hazelnut, macadamia and lychee nuts to name a few.
+Nut trees are grown on millions of acres in over 145 countries creating a nut production industry that grows pecan, almond, walnut, hazelnut, macadamia and lychee nuts to name a few.
 Nut trees have been grown for thousands of years, providing delicious and nutritious fruits to cultures from around the world.
 Temperate nuts such as walnuts and hazelnuts are indigenous to Northern Europe and the Americas, Almonds were first grown in Spain, Lychees and Macadamias are indigenous to the Australian continent and Pecans were first grown by the Native peoples of Central America.
-The reality today is that a growing number of farmers are losing their nut orchards to drought, water shortages, a changing climate and the rapid expansion of corporate agriculture.
-Fortunately, new growing methods have been developed by Tree Plantation that increase production while saving water.
-Now growers with a small orchard can grow more Walnut, Hazelnut, Almond, Macadamia, Pecan, Pistachio, Lychee, Cashew and Chestnut trees.
+Unfortuantely, the boom years seem to be over as many nut farmers face losing thier farms to drought, water shortages, a changing climate and the rapid expansion of corporate agriculture.
+Fortunately, new growing methods have been developed by Tree Plantation that increase production and save water.
+Now growers with a small orchard can grow more Walnut, Hazelnut, Almond, Macadamia, Pecan, Pistachio, Lychee, Cashew and Chestnut trees and compete with larger interests.

 FRUIT TREES - Growers with a small orchard can double their profits from fruit trees using this method to grow pears, peaches, apples, plums, apricots and cherry trees